 When to Plant garlic

-Fall is traditionally the best time to plant garlic in many regions.
+Fall is traditionally the best time to plant garlic in most regions.
 A good rule of thumb is to not plant garlic until after the autumnal equinox in late September.
 Just like onions and other plants in the Allium family, garlic is sensitive to daylength and matures during the longest days of summer.
 Fall planting gives it a jumpstart on the growing season and it will be one of the first things to come up in the garden next spring.

 How to Plant Garlic